The-New-Maps-Project/website/docs/docs0.md

 This documentation provides guidance as to how to use this website.
 Go to the specific section of the documentation, found in the menu, to view documentation for that section.

+Version 3.0 of The New Maps Project Website.

 ## Documentation Links

 ### Overview